kymwithay/code2040workshop/README.md

-# React Tutorial
+# Node and React Tutorial

-There is a simple node server implementation included.
-It simply serves static files from `public/` and handles requests to `tweets.json` to fetch or add data.
+There is a simple node server implementation in `server.js`.
+It serves static files from `public/` and handles requests to `todos.json` to fetch or add data.

 ### Dependencies